Photographed by Thinh Pham

 Thus, newer team members Anthony Waitz, Raj Ghosh, and Will Knox drove The Croc, registered as robot 766, while seniors Adrian Deutscher-Bishop, Alex Sauquet, and Tommy Knox drove Connor, registered as robot 766B.
 Their job as drivers was to earn points by either shooting balls into hoops or climbing up three bars of different heights.

-Team member Will Knox said, “I got more experience managing the drive team.
+Sophomore team member Will Knox said, “I got more experience managing the drive team.
 I basically made sure the maps were running smoothly and gave coaching directions to the driver and the box operator who manages the systems on everyone during the matches.”
 Knox, in charge of The Croc, said the robot was “really reliable in this competition, so it had almost no issues through competition.”
 With Connor, however, he said the team “learned a lot about how to better manage the swerve drive.”

-On the benefits of swerve drive, Programming Lead Alexandre Sauquet said, “The fact that the robot can go in all directions makes the life of the driver a lot easier, and allows for pinning [stopping a robot from going anywhere] more easily.”
+On the benefits of swerve drive, senior and Programming Lead Alexandre Sauquet said, “The fact that the robot can go in all directions makes the life of the driver a lot easier, and allows for pinning [stopping a robot from going anywhere] more easily.”

 Despite numerous electrical issues in earlier qualification matches, Team 766 prevailed in the competition.
 The Croc finished qualification matches at 19th place.
 While Connor had landed at 35th place out of 36 robots, alliance selections—where the top eight teams choose two other teams to work with throughout the playoffs—and a strong strategy led the new robot all the way to second place as part of the fourth place alliance.
 Each alliance consisted of three teams which worked together to score as many points as possible.